platformio/platformio-docs/frameworks/mbed_extra.rst

 More information about adding custom targets can be found on the official page `Adding and configuring targets <https://os.mbed.com/docs/mbed-os/v5.12/reference/adding-and-configuring-targets.html>`_.

-See full examples with a custom baord:
+See full examples with a custom board:

 - https://github.com/platformio/platform-nxplpc/tree/develop/examples/mbed-custom-target